izzybaer/alaska-airlines-backend/README.md

 API_URL=http://localhost:3000
 ```
 - navigate back to your terminal
-- open two more terminal tabs inside the backend repo
+- open three more terminal tabs inside the backend repo
     - run `yarn dbon` in one tab - wait a couple seconds for mongodb to connect
     - run `yarn start` in another tab - wait a couple seconds for the server to start
+    - run `http POST :3000/api/flights` in another tab
+        - you can expect that the server will hang
+        - the csv.Get() gets called when the user makes a POST request (which pulls the data from the two csv files and loads them into MongoDB's collections)
 - in the frontend terminal tab
     - run `yarn watch` and wait for webpack to compile successfully
 - in **Chrome** (ruler of all browsers)